CMSgov/bluebutton-site-static/_posts/2018-12-18-Install-a-ruby-on-rails-client-app.md

 1. Get your Blue Button Developer Sandbox credentials
 2. Prepare your environment
 3. Get the Ruby on Rails code from GitHub
-4. Configure the Application Credentials
+4. Configure the application credentials
 5. Launch the virtual machine
 6. Open your web browser and access the client application